-$^{^{12}}$ For employees, allowances for dependents, child benefits, and housing benefits are included in salaries.
+&lt;sup>13 For employees, allowances for dependents and child benefits and housing benefits are included in salaries.

-13 Several researchers do not include imputed income data from own-houses.
+&lt;sup>14 Several researchers do not contain imputed income from own-houses in calculation of income.
 Lambert and Thorensen (2009), for example, excluded from their sample taxable returns from housing investment owing to the issue of the undervaluation of imputed income from owner-occupied homes.
 Further, Bishop et al. (2004) used tax returns data for audited taxpayers without consideration of imputed rents from housing.